valtix-security/terraform-provider-valtix/docs/resources/service_vpc.md

 ~> **Note on AWS Transit Gateway (TGW)**
 If the TGW is created using the AWS Terraform Provider, the attributes *default_route_table_association* and *default_route_table_propagation* MUST be set to *"disable"*.<br><br>
 If the TGW is created using the AWS Console, the attributes *Default association route table* and *Default propagation route table* MUST be set to *Disable*.<br><br>
-If these values are not set properly, traffic will bypass the Valtix Service VPC.
+If these values are not set properly, traffic will bypass the Services VPC and will not be protected by Valtix.

 ### Azure Service VNet
 ```hcl